 - 1. Remove the spark plug and wipe dry.
 Then reinstall plug. - 2.
 Fill fuel tank with fresh gasoline (unless a fuel stabilizer was used). - 3.
 Check to be sure engine fins are clean and air flow is unobstructed. - 4.
 Start the engine outdoors.
-Allow the engine to warn up before blowing snow. - 5.
+Warm up engine by running at SLOW speed for a a few minutes before running at FAST speed, or blowing snow. - 5.
 Check the operation of all the controls.
+If necessary, lubricate the snowthrower to improve operation of the chute control.